NickAzureDevops/DevOps-The-Hard-Way-Azure/README.md

 Docker - create a Docker image from the app, containerise it, and store the container inside of a container repository

 8) Create a docker image by running the command docker build -t uberapp . in the docker folder.
 This will create a docker image locally on your docker desktop.
+Once created, to check the image has been creted run docker image ls.
+Run docker run -tid uberapp command in order to run the docker container locally and to view it has been create type docker container ls.